Healthcare and Life Sciences

 Expanded options for health insurance funds to cooperate with software manufacturers and develop digital innovations

-- The new statute also provides for health insurance funds to acquire holdings in innovative companies (draft section 263(3) of the Code, Book V).
-Such holdings may comprise up to 2% of the companies’ financial reserves, and must be linked to content-based cooperation in a relevant area of expertise.
+The new statute also provides for health insurance funds to acquire holdings in innovative companies (section 263a German Social Security Code, Book V).
+Such holdings may comprise up to 2 per cent of the companies’ financial reserves, and must be linked to content-based cooperation in a relevant area of expertise.